Blended Learning: We Are All New Teachers

 Teachers no longer have to begin from scratch if they have a desire to teach using a blended learning model.
 With the recent explosion of digital educational resources, there are a number of great ones, which can help a teacher dive right into blending learning.
 However, as a new teacher, it can be quite overwhelming to make sense of it all.
 If you are interested in considering how you might begin to use a blended learning model in your classroom, here are a few suggestions:

 - Read Catlin Tuckers post: Top 10 Reasons that Blended Learning is Worth the Hype!
 Read everything you can on Catlin's site about the ins and outs of blended learning.

-- Examine free resources such as those available at Khan Academy and at Education Elements and this designing a blended-learning model page to see how you would begin to design your model.
+- Examine free resources such as those available at Khan Academy and at Education Elements.

 - Research the use of a Learning Management System, LMS.
 This "virtual classroom space" would support you to share lessons, provide discussions, use Web 2.0 tools to demonstrate learning, and communicate with your students and parents in a blended learning model.
 One that many educators are using successfully is Collaborize Classroom.